taylorchu/baker/README.md

 ### each

-`each` iterates an array.
+`@each` iterates an array.
 This is why a number is not allowed in a variable name.

 For example,